ICCB-Cologne/CNSistent/docs/source/index.rst

 Example of API
 --------------

-The below used files are directly taken from the `TRACERx Zenodo archive <https://zenodo.org/records/7649257>`_.
+Files used below sourced directly from the `TRACERx Zenodo archive <https://zenodo.org/records/7649257>`_.

 1. Load CNS Data and Display Heatmap
 ````````````````````````````````````